-As a result of efforts like these, the USF System now boasts one of the lowest cost-per-baccalaureatedegree in the SUS.
+As a result of efforts like these, USF now boasts one of the lowest cost-per-baccalaureate-degree in the SUS.
 Additionally, USF distributes more financial aid from differential tuition than any other university, and we also invest the highest proportion of state funds in the SUS (74%) on direct student instruction and research, according to the Board of Governors most recent Expenditure Analysis.